-1. May a State, by and through its duly constituted Legislature, fix and determine the territorial boundaries of a municipal corporation of that State?
+1. May a State, by and through its duly constituted Legislature, conforming to the State Constitution, fix and determine the territorial boundaries of a municipal corporation of that State?

-- 2. May, or should, a Federal Court review the fixing and determination of the territorial boundaries of a municipality by a State Legislature, and annul and set aside the boundaries determined by the State Legislature and fix or substitute different or other boundary lines? - 3.
-In the consideration of a State statute will the Federal Courts make inquiry into the motive or motives of a legislator or of legislators? - 4.
-Should the Federal Courts abstain from exercising jurisdiction or equity powers in cases posing political issues arising from a State's determination of the geographical boundaries of a City, one of its political subdivisions?
+2. May, or should, a Federal Court review the fixing and determination of the territorial boundaries of a municipality by a State Legislature, and annul and set aside the boundaries determined by the State Legislature, and fix or substitute different or other boundary lines?

+3. In the consideration of a State statute will the Federal Court make inquiry into the motive or motives of a legislator or legislators?

+4. Should the Federal Courts pass upon a political question such as the determination of geographical boundaries of a political subdivision of a State?

+5. Should the Federal Courts abstain from exercising jurisdiction or equity powers in cases posing political issues arising from a State's determination of the geographical boundaries of a City, one of its political subdivisions?